Adversarial Robustness for Code: Accurate and Robust Models of Code

 \paragraph{Summary} Given a training dataset $\dataset$, our approach learns a~set of robust models, each of which makes robust predictions for a different subset of $\dataset$.
-To achieve this, we extend existing neural models of code with three key components -- an ability to abstain (with associated uncertainty score), adversarial training, and learning to refine the representation.
-In the following sections we formally describe each of these components and then present our training algorithm that combines all of them together.
+To achieve this, we extend existing neural models of code with three key components -- the ability to abstain (with associated uncertainty score), adversarial training, and learning to refine the representation.
+Given the limited space, we provide formal description of the the first two components that learn to abstain and apply adversarial training for code in Appendix B and Appendix C, respectively.
+Next, we formally describe the novel components -- learning to refine the representation (\Secref{refinement}) and present our training algorithm that combines all of them together (\Secref{training}).